ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

     You will see symbols like $T_2$ and $A_1$ next to each mode.
 These symboles are intended for vibrational spectroscopists to identify the normal modes.
     Notice how the degenerate normal modes are called the same names and have almost the same vibration pattern.
 This is the physical significance of having degenerate normal modes, they will be rotational images of one another most of the time.

-??? note "Notes - why do the three lowest normal modes always have zero frequency?"
+??? tip "Extra notes - why do the three lowest normal modes always have zero frequency?"
     These normal modes corresponds to the rigid translations of the molecule, i.e. drifting the molecule without distorting any chemical bonds.
 Therefore, there should not be any molecular vibrations, hence the zero vibrational frequency.
 You can check that for the first three normal modes, the displacements of all atoms are the same, implying rigid translation of the molecule.
 In fact, the three modes are simply rigid translations along the $y$, $x$, and $z$-directions respectively (check this yourself!).

 <!--??? notes "Extra notes: reading `ph.out` file" -->